jfspps/howtos/SoftwareEngineering/DesignPrinciples.md

 ## A design process

-There are all sorts of approaches to software design so the following is not representative of all approaches.
+There are all sorts of approaches to software design so the following summary is not meant to cover everything.

 ### Personas and user stories